Frequently asked questions

 - Do you offer brewing instructions?

-- We'll be offering brew guides before too long, but each of our products offers brew guidelines such as coffee to water ratios and brewing temperatures.
-A good starting point is 60 grams of coffee to 1 liter (1000g) of water at 205° F with a medium-fine grind siding closer to the fine side.
+- We'll be offering brew guides before too long, a good starting point is a ratio of 1:15, or 66 grams of coffee to 1 liter (1000g) of water at 212° F with a medium-fine grind siding closer to the fine side.